isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 It was the first time I knew her name was "Shigeko Yanagisawa" because everyone always called her Kuma-chan.

 "Hello, this is Iha.
-You should accept the principal’s message.
+You had better accept the principal’s notice.
 It will be good for you to take care of the children at their level."

 After that, the relationship with Shigeko, who had appeared out of the blue, had begun.
 It was really strange, but with each conversation with Shigeko, my awakened heart began to receive warmth, something like happiness.
 My heart, which had not been opened for decades, came to life again.